 - ANNUAL PERMIT: $1.00 per square foot of sidewalk space occupied between June 1 and May 31

 - DAILY PERMIT: $0.05 per day per square foot of sidewalk space occupied.

-Permit for Utilizing Street Parking Spaces in 2021 to Extend Your Patio
+Permit for Utilizing A Platform within the Street Parking Spaces to Extend Your Patio

 Tents and Temporary Structures